alowayed/coding-problems/bridge-building/README.md

 You are given some starting code to work with.
 It includes:

-- An `Orthotope` object struct that represents the space the brindge pieaces can be built in.
+- An `Orthotope` struct that represents the space the bridge pieaces can be built in.
-- A `Orthotope.Built(loc..)` function that returns whether or not there is a bridge piece at loc.
+- A `Orthotope.Built(locs..)` function that returns whether or not there is a bridge piece at locs.

 ## Requirment

 Implement the `Orthotope.BridgeComplete()` function according to its definition such that it passes the existing test cases.
+You may add and use additional fields to the `Orthotope` struct but it is not recommended to change existing fields.